 It’s exciting to think about the opportunity in front of us.
 We aim to inspire change across hundreds of millions of acres around the world.
 It’s a heavy lift, but I’m optimistic that by working together we can make a difference on this critical issue.

-Brian McPeek is The Nature Conservancy’s Chief Conservation Officer.
+Brian McPeek is the Chief Conservation Officer of The Nature Conservancy.
+You can follow Brian on Twitter @bcmcpeek.
 Learn more about our work at nature.org/global.